quachhuy/Laravel-MoviesApp/README.md

 # AirplaneSoft

-This is my demo project for study php with laravel. thank for watching 💗
+This is my demo project for study php with laravel.
+Thanks for watching 💗

 ## Table of Contents